rolling-scopes-school/epam-short-track/react/tasks/task_2/task_description.md

 - Route: /login.
 - User should be redirected to Login page if he's not authorized.
 - Login should have an auth functionality.
-When you entered an email and password application sends request to API using login service.
+When you entered an username and password application sends request to API using login service.
 You can use [Dummy JSON Auth API](https://dummyjson.com/docs/auth#auth-login).
 After successful login application navigates to Courses page
 - Save token from API after login to localStorage.
 Add functionality that check if token in localStorage.
 If token is in the localStorage app automatically navigates to /courses route.
-- Validation required for all fields.
+- Validation required for all fields (username and password)

 #### Courses Page requirements